realnedsanders/Coordination-Trilemma/appendix-b.md

 **Case 2: Technological enforcement ($E(a, r) = 1$ enforced perfectly by technology)**

-If technology enforces rules perfectly for all agents, Human Agency (property 3) is violated—agents lose capability to violate rules. $\square$
+If technology enforces rules perfectly for all agents, Human Agency (property 3) is violated.
+Agents lose capability to violate rules. $\square$

 If technology controllers retain agency (can override system), we have human enforcers at controller level, returning to Case 1. $\square$